Case Study

 Discover More: Pathology Lab Reporting Software - Enhancing Laboratory Efficiency

-How the Lab Information System Helped Streamline ECPC’s Lab Workflow
+How the Laboratory Information System Helped Streamline ECPC’s Lab Workflow

-Both doctors agreed that LigoLab’s anatomic pathology LIS software helped to streamline their workflows.
+Both doctors agreed that LigoLab's anatomic pathology module and laboratory information system software significantly streamlined their workflows.

 "My favorite thing about LigoLab is that I can put in a final diagnosis and it links everything together," said Hitchcock.
 "It brings in the microscopic description and the comment, and I can do things very quickly.
 About 40 to 50 percent of my sign-outs are GI cases, and those are very fast, text-heavy, and highly repetitive for me."